 To provide advocacy and support toward youth service goals and positive recreational development for the children and families of Chemung County.

 The Chemung County Youth Bureau was created in 1977.
 Its main purpose is to research the needs of the county's youth and to plan, coordinate, foster and supplement the activities of public, private, and faith based agencies devoted to the welfare and protection of youth.
 In the fall of 1993, the Chemung County Youth Bureau was merged with the County Recreation Department in an effort to streamline prevention and developmental services to youth and provide a more efficient mechanism of service delivery to youth and families in Chemung County.
-Today, the Youth Bureau administers over one million dollars from Chemung County and the NYS Office of Children & Family Services to provide preventive and recreational services to the children and families of Chemung County.
+Today, the Youth Bureau administers approximately 1.2 million dollars from Chemung County and the NYS Office of Children & Family Services to provide preventive and recreational services to the children and families of Chemung County.

 Learn and Earn Program - Provides youth with an opportunity to strengthen their ability to become self-sufficient and responsible through a series of basic life and job skills training.
 The goal of the Learn and Earn Program is to enable youth to see themselves as respected, successful, contributing members of the community and workforce with strong goals for their future.
-The program serves income eligible youth ages 14-18 who are currently enrolled in high school.
+The program serves income eligible youth ages 14-18 who are currently enrolled in school.
 The program operates in four sessions throughout the school year.
 To view up to date program information click HERE.

 Summer Employment Opportunities - The Summer Cohesion and Spot Programs employ and provide extensive recreation training to over 200 young adults each summer.
 Working for Summer Cohesion and Spot Programs provides valuable experience in the fields of recreation, education and human services.
 For a Youth Bureau Employment Application click HERE.